AprilXiaoyanLiu/Machine-Learning-University-of-Washington/README.md

-# Machine-Learning-Specialization-UW
+# Machine-Learning-Specialization-University of Washington
-Assignments for machine learning specialization courses from University of Washington through Coursera.
+Programming Assignments for machine learning specialization courses from University of Washington through Coursera.

 Techniques used: Python, pandas, numpy,scikit-learn, graphlab, R

 In terms of the library and packages, I only used graphlab and SFrame for Machine Learning Foundations.
-For all the other courses (Regression, Classification and Clustering) I have used pandas for feature enginering and scikit-learn instead of graphlab to build out modeling.
+For all the other courses (Regression, Classification and Clustering) I have used pandas for feature enginering and scikit-learn to build out modeling.

 ## Secialization Courses:
 - Machine Learning Foundations: A Case Study Approach